ValerieMauduit/Getting-and-cleaning-data/README.md

 summarise input data
 * CodeBook.md: describe the variables and dataframes
 * TidyData.csv: train and test data, merged and tidied
-* summarisedData.csv: summarised data: mean of each varaible, for each group of Subject-Activity
+* summarisedData.csv: summarised data: mean of each variable, for each group of Subject-Activity
     * columns 1 and 2 provide Subject and Activity, each other column provide the means of each feature, for each group Subject-Activity
-* summarisedData2.csv: summarised data in an other format: mean of each varaible, for each group of Subject-Activity
-    * column 1 provide Subjects.
-Each block of 48 columns corresponds to one activity, and in each block, all features are listed by columns